silverstripe/silverstripe-framework/docs/en/misc/contributing/code.md

 To keep your development branch up to date, rebase your changes on top of the current state of the upstream master.
 See the [What is git rebase?](code#what-is-git-rebase) section below to learn more about rebasing.

-If you've set up an upstream branch as detailed above, and a development branch called `100-dataobject-get-one`, you'd update `upstream`, update your local master, and rebase your branch from it like so:
+If you've set up an upstream branch as detailed above, and a development branch called `100-dataobject-get-one`, you can update `upstream` and rebase your branch from it like so:

+    # [make sure all your changes are committed as necessary in branch]
 	$ git fetch upstream
+	$ git rebase upstream/master

+Note that the example doesn't keep your own master branch up to date.
+If you wanted to that, you might take the following approach instead:

+	# [make sure all your changes are committed as necessary in branch]
+	$ git fetch upstream
 	$ git checkout master
 	$ git rebase upstream/master
 	$ git checkout 100-dataobject-get-one
-	# [make sure all is committed as necessary in branch]
 	$ git rebase master

 You may need to resolve conflicts that occur when a file on the development trunk and one of your files have both been changed.
 Edit each file to resolve the differences, then commit the fixes to your development server repo and test.
 Each file will need to be "added" before running a "commit."